syntrahq/NorthLineLauncher/README.md

 ## Apple Silicon Support

-NorthLine is made for Apple Silicon and builds for `arm64`.

-The runtime layer is designed around Apple Silicon Macs and macOS Tahoe.
-Intel Macs are not a supported beta target.
+NorthLine is built for Apple Silicon and compiles for `arm64` only.
+Intel Macs are not a supported target.

 ## Troubleshooting